Flank/flank-dashboard/docs/09_firebase_deployment.md

 1. Activate the `seedData` function: go to the `metrics/firebase/functions/index.js` file and change the `const inactive = true;` to `const inactive = false;`.
 2. 0pen the terminal and navigate to `metrics/firebase` folder.
 3. Run the `firebase deploy` command to deploy all components.
-4. Once command execution finished, you'll find the `seedData` function URL, used to trigger it, in the console.
+4. Once command execution finished, you'll find the `seedData` function URL, that can be used to trigger function execution in the console.
 Save this URL somewhere - you will need it a bit later.

 Now you can create test projects in your Firestore database: